Globe Trekker: Program synopsis

 Each episode features a host, called a traveller, who travels with a camera crew to a country/major city and experiences the sights, sounds, and culture that the location has to offer.
-Special episodes feature in-depth city, beach, ape, nature, road trip, pilgrimage, slave trade, historic site, pirate, animal, dive, volcano, war, shopping, journey, history, festival, and food guides.
+Special episodes feature in-depth looks at beaches, volcanoes, journeys, history, festivals, endangered places and food guides.
+DVDs of special interest also feature culture, nature and around the world collections.

 The show often goes far beyond popular tourist destinations in order to give viewers a more authentic look at local culture.
 Presenters usually participate in different aspects of regional life, such as attending a traditional wedding or visiting a mining community.
 They address the viewer directly, acting as tourists-turned-tour guides, but are also filmed interacting with locals and discovering interesting locations in (mostly) unrehearsed sequences.
 Globe Trekker also sometimes includes brief interviews with backpackers who share tips on independent travel in that particular country or city.